U.S. Route 60 in Kentucky: Route description

 After passing Shelbyville, it continues through the state capital of Frankfort, becomes four lanes and then heads more south than east toward Versailles.
 In Versailles, US 60's eastbound lanes are very briefly the westbound lanes of US 62, which runs more south than west at that point.
 After turning east and intersecting the Bluegrass Parkway, US 60 is one of the major routes through Lexington.
-Shortly after entering Fayette County, the road becomes a 6 lane heavily traveled highway, known as Versailles Road.
-It passed Bluegrass Airport and Keeneland before intersecting with Lexington's beltway, New Circle Road.
-It is now a 4 lane road going into downtown Lexington.
-After downtown, it once again becomes a 6 lane road now known as Winchester Road.
-It passes several suburbs of Lexington before entering northern Hamburg and then intersects I-75 and from there roughly parallels I-64 and goes to Winchester and passes very near the Mountain Parkway but does not intersect with it.
+At the intersection for Keeneland Race Course, the road becomes heavily traveled six-lane highway, Versailles Road.
+It passes Blue Grass Airport before intersecting with Lexington's beltway, New Circle Road (Ky 4) and becomes a four-road going into downtown Lexington. it once followed the one-way pair of Maxwell and High streets (and still so appears on Google Maps) but is now signed along Oliver Lewis Way to Main Street, which after a one-way pair with Vine Street becomes Richmond Road (US 25).
+US 60 follows Midland Avenue (named after the old Midland Trail, which US 60 generally follows in Kentucky, West Virginia and Virginia).
+At the intersection with East Third Street US 60 bears right and becomes Winchester Road.
+It intersects I-75 and from there roughly parallels I-64 and goes to Winchester and passes just north of the terminus of the Mountain Parkway but does not intersect with the former toll road.
 It proceeds to Mount Sterling, Morehead, past Carter Caves State Resort Park, on to Grayson and finally to Ashland.
 US 23 southbound follows US 60 eastbound into Catlettsburg, where they split at 35th Street.
 US 23 southbound continues straight as a four-lane highway, while US 60 eastbound turns onto 35th Street, passes Oakland Avenue, and enters Kenova, West Virginia via the Billy C. Clark Bridge.